John-Varghese-EH/Smart-Relay-Switch-using-ESP8266-01/README.md

-# Smart Relay Switch ESP8266-01
+# Smart Relay Switch using ESP8266-01

 A robust, cloud-connected smart relay switch using the ESP8266-01 and Arduino IoT Cloud.
 Control your appliances manually, remotely, or by voice with Google Home and Alexa.
 Monitor real-time status, enjoy advanced features like watchdog protection and Always-On mode, and integrate seamlessly with your smart home ecosystem.